Hemp Seed Oil - 100 ml.

 Health benefits of Cold Pressed Hemp Seed Oil:

 1. Arthritis and Joint Pain: Research has shown that hemp seeds and hemp seed oil can be helpful in relieving rheumatoid arthritis symptoms.
 A study published in the Journal of Ethnopharmacology took a look at hemp seed oil’s effects on arthritis.
 What researchers found was hemp seed oil treatment lowered the survival rate of MH7A rheumatoid arthritis fibroblast-like synovial cells, and at certain doses, it even promoted cell death.
 They concluded that hemp seed oil has anti-arthritic effects, which can help patients suffering from its symptoms.
-For treatment, take one tablespoon of hemp seed oil daily along with a quality fish oil.
+For treatment, take one tablespoon of hemp seed oil daily along with quality fish oil.

 3. Maintains hormonal balance in Women and PMS: Hemp is a rich source of gamma-linolic acid (GLA), an omega 6 fatty acid.
 Studies have shown that GLA is useful in helping the body balance hormones.
 For women, supplementing with GLA can help ease premenstrual syndrome.
 They may also reduce cramping and pain during menstruation.
-Hemp is the only edible seed that contains gamma-linolenic acid, which is eventually converted to the protective hormone prostaglandin PGE1 that regulates the hormonal balance and supports menopausal health.
+Hemp is the only edible seed oil that contains gamma-linolenic acid, which is eventually converted to the protective hormone prostaglandin PGE1 that regulates the hormonal balance and supports menopausal health.

-5. Cancer: Hemp oil or say CBD Oil has a health fatty acid profile of omega-3 fats and GLA, hemp oil helps naturally balance inflammation levels and strengthen the immune system.
+5. Cancer: Hemp oil or say CBD Oil has a healthy fatty acid profile of omega-3 fats and GLA, hemp oil helps naturally balance inflammation levels and strengthen the immune system.
 The British Journal of Cancer reports that the THC in hemp seeds can stop and possibly reverse glioblastoma multiforme (a deadly form of brain cancer).
 The journal Breast Cancer Research and Treatment confirmed the THC in hemp seeds improved advanced-stage breast cancer.
 Researchers from the University of Rostock, Germany, discovered similar evidence that cannabinoids derived from hemp seeds can inhibit cancer growth and metastasis, particularly in lung cancer.

 6. Heart Health: Some of the key ingredients in building a healthy heart include fiber, plant-based protein, healthy fats and eating less sugar.
 Hemp seeds help in doing all of those things.
 Research in animals and humans strongly suggests that hemp seeds can improve cardiovascular health and high blood pressure.

 7. Use Hemp Seed Oil To Treat Acne: You might not think that using any kind of oil would be good for treating acne.
-However, because of its light consistency, hemp seed oil is actually fabulous for acne-prone skin.
+However, because of its light consistency, the hemp seed oil is actually fabulous for acne-prone skin.
 Luckily this oil is not greasy at all.
 One great way to use hemp seed oil is as a carrier for other skin-healing oils.
 Add a few drops of neem oil which can help to heal acne marks and prevent scarring.

 8. It’s A Great Source of Plant-Based Protein: Vegans and vegetarians sometimes have a tough time getting enough protein in their diets.
 Adding hemp seed oil is a great way to accomplish this as it provides a similar amount of protein to eating meat.
 In fact, about 25% of the calories from the oil comes from protein.
 The oil is also considered to be a complete protein source, something that’s very rare in the plant kingdom.
 That means Hemp oil has all the amino acids required by our body to synthesize.